quasarframework/quasar/docs/src/pages/vue-components/table.md

 ## Expanding rows

 ::: warning
-Add unique (distinct) `key` on QTr if you generate more than one QTr from a row in data.
+Add unique (distinct) `key` on QTh if you generate more than one QTr from a row in data.
 :::

 <doc-example title="Internal expansion model" file="QTable/ExpandedRowInternal" />